Justin Holl

 In 2018, Holl became the first defenseman in Maple Leaf history to record two goals in his first two NHL games.
 In the same year, he helped the American Hockey League (AHL)'s Toronto Marlies win their first Calder Cup.
-He currently plays on the Leafs 3rd D pairing.

 Playing career

 Early career

 Holl attended Minnetonka High School from 2007 to 2010.
 In his senior year at Minnetonka High School, Holl was named co-captain alongside Jake Gardiner and made the honor roll.
 On November 20, 2009, he signed a commitment agreement with the Minnesota Golden Gophers at the University of Minnesota.
 At the conclusion of the season, Holl was named a finalist for Minnesota Mr. Hockey, an award given to the best senior high school hockey player in Minnesota.

 Collegiate

 Holl was selected by the Chicago Blackhawks in the second round, 54th overall, in the 2010 NHL Entry Draft; however, he kept his commitment to play for the University of Minnesota.
 While studying at the University of Minnesota, Holl majored in Finance at the Carlson School of Management.
 In his first season with the Gophers, he played in 25 games and recorded 7 points, including one goal.
 After his freshman season, he was invited to Team USA's National Junior Evaluation Camp in August.

 In his sophomore season, Holl's role on the Gophers deviated from defence to offence occasionally throughout the year.
 After recording three goals and seven points, he was presented with the Gophers Dr. V. George Nagobads Unsung Hero.
 The next year, Holl helped the Gophers qualify for the 2014 NCAA Frozen Four where he recorded his first collegiate goal that season with 0.6 seconds left in the game to beat North Dakota 2–1.
 After his senior season, Holl split his time during the 2014–15 season between Chicago's minor league affiliates: the Indy Fuel of the ECHL and the Rockford IceHogs of the American Hockey League (AHL).